dacodas/dac-pm/README.md

+- Need to add an "application" for... hmm... something like "Operations" or more general improvements

+- How about issues that touch multiple applications?
+  - Primary application and allow for secondaries in another table?
+  - Generate all combinations? 🤣
 - Consider date and duration pickers and how to represent them in the buffer
   - Consider ISO 8601 duration standard
   - Also consider [this excellent library][howard-date]